CaptainMarvelDanvers/Neonatal-incubator-for-developing-countries/README.md

 3. if 2 and 1 solved we need to generate appropriate output to the value and it needs to be exact. this requires perfect values almsot because we need it hot enough to generate temperature and not high enough to melt.

 A Simple 60W Lamp can be used to generate some temperature, problem is that most Lamps needs 220V and this needs a relay system that can handle high voltages.
 A Relay system that handles high voltages cost alot! we are after low cost solutions

-The perfect solution would be a cheap way to handle the temperature.